 Love LOCAL Day

-Friday, December 13: Free product samples from Chai Wallahs of Maine between 11 am-3 pm; lunch special highlighting local ingredients, 10% off all Maine-made products throughout the day.
+Friday, March 28: Highlighted Maine producer providing free product samples; lunch special highlighting local ingredients, 10% off ALL Maine-made products throughout the day.

 For more information about Belfast Co-op events, please visit Belfast Co-op Store.